 Every small business faces periods of lumpy cash flow.
-Savvy small business owners also
+Savvy small business owners also understands that best-laid plans (or budgets) can fall by the wayside quickly.

 Many of them understand that to stay ahead of the curve, a business line of credit is a fast and convenient option to access funds.